 She forgot to mention promotional speeches.
 It was at an Independence Day picnic on Minnesota Point in 1868 that Minnesotian publisher Dr. Thomas Foster first called Duluth the “Zenith City of the unsalted seas.”

-In March 1870 the townships, including those on the point, combined to form the City of Duluth.
+In March 1870 Duluth became a city.
 The next spring the city completed the first cut of a ship canal through Minnesota Point along Portage Street; the following spring the canal was complete, but it had turned the point south of the canal into an island.
-The citizens of Middleton lobbied hard for a bridge over the new waterway.
+The citizens living below the canal lobbied hard for a bridge over the new waterway.
 A temporary bridge was built for use during the winter when shipping traffic was halted.
 But life for those living south of the canal became complicated.

-The Financial Panic of 1873 caused great economic hardships in Duluth, and in 1877 the city lost its state charter.
-Many of the original townships then reverted to independent status, but Middleton and others stayed with Duluth Township to form the new Village of Duluth.
+The Financial Panic of 1873 caused great economic hardships in Duluth, and in 1877 the city reorganized as a village.
 In 1881, with no bridge in sight, citizens living south of the canal—the area now collectively called Park Point—had had enough.
-That March state legislation turned the community of Middleton into the independent Village of Park Point.
+That March state legislation turned the community into the independent Village of Park Point.
 When Duluth returned to city status in 1887, Park Point refused to rejoin until they had a more convenient way to cross the canal.
-Duluth promised a bridge, and in 1889 Park Point rejoined Duluth.
+Duluth promised a bridge, and in 1890 Park Point rejoined Duluth.
 The bridge, however, wouldn’t arrive until 1905.

 A Summertime Campground